-When you type words or phrases into the SeekOut search box, we use machine learning and the latest search technology to bring relevant results to the top, but sometimes you may want more control over your search.
-If so, you can use SeekOut's advanced search syntax.
+When you type words or phrases into the Keywords search box, we use the latest machine learning and search technology to bring relevant results to the top.

 software AND java NOT recruiter

-finds anyone whose profile contains the word software and java, but does not have the word recruiter.
+Find profiles that contains the words software and java, but does not have the word recruiter

 "product support" AND (automotive OR locomotive)

-finds anyone whose profile contains the phrase product support and automotive or the phrase product support and locomotive.
+Find profiles that contains the phrase product support and either the automotive or locomotive

-Beyond basic Boolean, SeekOut let's you restrict your search terms to specific fields.
+SeekOut also let's you focus your search terms to specific fields.
 This can be much more powerful than using typical Boolean which looks for words anywhere in the profile.

 skills:java AND cur_title:("business analyst" OR engineer)

-finds anyone who has Java as a skill and has a current title containing "business analyst" or "engineer.
+Find profiles with Java as a skill and having a current title containing the complete phrase business analyst or engineer.

 You can also use wildcard operators in field searches.